Watergate Prosecutor Explains Why Democrats Should Call Donald Trump As First Witness In Impeachment Trial

 Cabrera then noted that Democrats seem to have decided to keep the trial as short as possible, in order to let Biden get on with his agenda and leave room for Congress to legislate amid the coronavirus pandemic and as millions of Americans struggle to make ends meet.

-“I would question him about all of the lies, put up the videos of his lies, the tweets of his lies,” Akerman continued, stressing that Democrats should grill Trump over the fact that there is absolutely no evidence of widespread voter fraud in the 2020 presidential election.
+As a legal strategy, Akerman said, that would be "absolutely spot on."
+He argued that Democrats should call Trump as their first witness.
+They should interrogate him and show the American people that he repeatedly lied about the 2020 election, the former prosecutor stated."I would question him about all of the lies, put up the videos of his lies, the tweets of his lies," Akerman continued, stressing that Democrats should grill Trump over the fact that there is absolutely no evidence of widespread voter fraud in the 2020 presidential election.

 "He can't claim the Fifth Amendment for not showing up.
 He can assert his Fifth Amendment privilege as to specific questions.
 But he certainly has to show up if he is subpoenaed," Akerman said.